1993 Major League Baseball All-Star Game

 The 1993 Major League Baseball All-Star Game was the 64th playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 13, 1993, at Oriole Park at Camden Yards in Baltimore, Maryland, the home of the Baltimore Orioles of the American League.
 The game resulted in the American League defeating the National League 9-3.

 This is also the last Major League Baseball All-Star Game to date to be televised by CBS and to be held in Baltimore.
-During the pregame broadcast coverage, CBS announced the passing of NASCAR driver Davey Allison from a helicopter accident the previous day.
+During the pregame broadcast coverage, CBS announced the death of NASCAR driver Davey Allison from a helicopter accident the previous day.

 Rosters

 Players in italics have since been inducted into the National Baseball Hall of Fame.